enkidevs/curriculum/JavaScript/Ecmascript 2015/ecmascript-time-travel.md

 * `->`
 * `==>`
 %exp
-Arrow function expression has a shorter syntax than the regular expression form.
+Arrow function expressions have a shorter syntax than a keyword function expression.

-The **arrow function** does not bind "its" own `this` or `arguments`.
+The **arrow function** does not create a new execution context, so it inherits it's parent's `this` or `arguments`.
 %

 ---